rickettsdev/RekognitionSudokuParse/README.md

 # RekognitionSudokuParse
 Takes json data generated from Rekognition of an image with a Sudoku board on it.

-python was managed using a virtual environment. todo: Need to provide requirements.txt. example command:
+Python was managed using a virtual environment.

+example command:

 python Main.py examples/sudoku_easy.jpg -d examples/sudoku_easy.json